debolek/Monitoring_SSL_offloading_proxies/README.md

 The server is used for SSL offloading and proxies around 25000 requests per second.
 Please let us know which metrics are interesting to monitor in that specific case and how would you do that?
-What are the challenges of monitoring this?
+What are the challenges of monitoring this?.